-Sociology is the scientific study of society and people in society.
-Sociology is also the study of patterns and processes of human social relations and human behavior.
-Whether it is the study of small social groups or of populations and organizations involving thousands, sociologists assume that where there are two or more people, what goes on between and among these people should be studied.
-The sociology program at Colby provides students with conceptual frameworks and analytic skills necessary to understand how social forces shape people’s lives and how people shape and transform society.
-Students acquire expertise in qualitative and quantitative research methods in order to assess data and interpret published research.
-Courses focused on a wide range of issues, problems, and organizations show how sociological theory enables us to analyze institutions, social and cultural change, and persisting inequalities relating to race, ethnicity, class, and gender.
-Opportunities for intensive discussions, closely supervised research, and community-based learning foster the development of critical and creative thinking.
-Seminar requirements for sociology majors foster analytical and communication skills.
+Sociology is the scientific study of society.
+It is also the study of patterns and processes of human social relations and human behavior.
+The Sociology Department at Colby provides students with conceptual frameworks and analytic skills necessary to understand how social forces shape people’s lives and how people shape and transform society.
+Courses focused on a wide range of issues, problems, and organizations show how sociological theory enables us to analyze institutions, social and cultural change, persisting inequalities, and much more.
+Opportunities for intensive discussion and closely supervised research foster the development of critical and creative thinking.
 Sociology students are prepared to participate in the private and public sectors of a diverse democracy and world.

 A note on course prerequisites: Students who feel they have satisfied a prerequisite in an alternative way are strongly encouraged to consult the instructor to obtain authorization to enroll.

-The department prefers that students majoring in sociology complete Sociology 215, 271, 274 and at least one of the other required courses (except Sociology 493) prior to study abroad.
+The department prefers that students majoring in sociology complete Sociology 215 and 271 prior to study abroad.
 Generally, students will receive credit toward the major for one course per semester taken abroad; preferably that course should be approved in advance.
 Students majoring in sociology are urged to seek approval for a range of courses, in advance, to be prepared for possible cancellation of an approved course in any program abroad.
-Exceptions to the one-semester and core-course credit rules may be granted for students qualified to study abroad in the year-long sociology program at the London School of Economics.

 Requirements for the Major in Sociology

-Eleven courses including Sociology 131, 215, 271, 274, 493, and either 252 or 276.
-Among the five additional elective courses, an additional methods course (212 or 272) is strongly encouraged and at least one elective must be a 300-level seminar.
-One course in another social science at the 200 level or above may be substituted for one 200-level sociology elective.
-One elective may be taken in a study-abroad program.
-Sociology 215, 271, and 274 should be completed before the senior year, preferably during the second year.
+The sociology major requires 11 courses, including Sociology 131, 215, and 271.
+Among the eight elective courses, an extra methods course (212 or 272) is encouraged.
+At least one elective must be centrally concerned with inequality (214, 231, 252, 274, 276, 322; other courses with approval from the department), and at least two electives must be 300-level seminars.
+One course in another social science at the 200 level or above may be substituted for one 200-level sociology elective (but this cannot be used to fulfill the inequality requirement).
+Two electives may be taken in a study-abroad program with prior approval from the department.
+Sociology 215 and 271 should be completed before the senior year, preferably during the second year.

 Requirements for the Minor in Sociology

-Seven courses including Sociology 131, 215 or 218, 271 or 272, 274; one elective at the 200 level or above; and two electives at the 300 level or above.
-One course in another social science at the 200-level or above may be substituted for the 200-level elective.
+Seven courses including Sociology 131, 215, and 271; four electives, at least two at the 300 level or above.
+One course in another social science at the 200 level or above may be substituted for a 200-level elective.
 Electives may include an independent study (Sociology 491 or 492) for at least three credits.
-Although the Senior Seminar (493) is not required, students pursuing the minor are welcome to enroll.

 Note: Sociology 271 fulfills the quantitative reasoning (Q) requirement.